-SWITCH PANELS
+SWITCH PANEL

 At the helm you will find an accessory switch panel.
-An additional switch panel is located above the port cooler in the cockpit.
-The livewell, washdown, and spreader lights switches make up this cockpit switch panel.
-Refer to the "290-305 330 335 336 375 & 376 DC Accy Wiring Color Fuse/Breaker" on page 6-10 for overcurrent protection amperage ratings for each circuit.
-Also see "12 Volt DC Cockpit Switch Panel Diagram" on page 8-37 and "12 Volt DC Helm Switch Panel Diagram" on page 8-38 for switch panel wiring diagrams.
+Refer to the "290-305 330 335 336 375 & 376 DC Accy Wiring Color Fuse/Breaker" on page 6-10 for over-current protection amperage ratings for each circuit.
+Also see "12 Volt DC Switch Panel Diagram" on page 8-44 for switch panel wiring diagrams.
 Consult your dealer for specific information or questions on the accessories included on your boat.

-Aft and Forward Bilge Pump
+• Aft and Forward Bilge Pump